aoijs/documentation/src/functions/usdauthor.md

 # $author

-This function allows you to add an 'author' to the embed message and an icon to the author if a URL is specified.
+This function allows you to add an 'author' to the embed message and an icon or a URL if specified to the author.

 #### Fields